tektoncd/pipeline/docs/workspaces.md

 but they have trade-offs, e.g. you need to pay for multiple volumes since they are replicated and your volume may have substantially higher latency.

+`Persistent Volumes` are usually "zonal" (i.e. they live within a single Availability Zone and cannot be accessed from a `pod` living in another Availability Zone).
-When using a workspace backed by a `PersistentVolumeClaim` (typically only available within a Data Center) and the `TaskRun` pods can be scheduled to any Availability Zone in a regional cluster, some techniques must be used to avoid deadlock in the `Pipeline`.
+When using a workspace backed by a `PersistentVolumeClaim` (typically only available within a Data Center), the `TaskRun` pods can be scheduled to any Availability Zone in a regional cluster.
+If multiple `PersistentVolumeClaims` are binded to a `TaskRun` and the `PersistentVolumeClaims` are scheduled to different Availability Zone, it is impossible to schedule the `TaskRun` pod to an Availability Zone that can access all the binded `PersistentVolumeClaims` (i.e. `pvc1` is scheduled to Zone 1 and `pvc2` is scheduled to Zone 2, where should I schedule the `pod`?).
+This scheduling conflict then leads to deadlock in the `TaskRun`/`PipelineRun`.

-Tekton provides an Affinity Assistant that schedules all `TaskRun` Pods sharing a `PersistentVolumeClaim` to the same Node.
+To avoid such deadlocks in `PipelineRuns`, Tekton provides [Affinity Assistants](affinityassistants.md) that schedule all `TaskRun` Pods or all `TaskRun`sharing a `PersistentVolumeClaim` to the same Node depending on the `coschedule` mode.
 This avoids deadlocks that can happen when two Pods requiring the same Volume are scheduled to different Availability Zones.

-A volume typically only lives within a single Availability Zone.
+Binding multiple `PersistentVolumeClaim` based workspaces to `PipelineTaskRuns` in `coschedule: pipelineruns` coschedule mode (which schedules all `TaskRuns` in a `PipelineRun` to the same node) is allowed since all the `PersistentVolumeClaim` will be scheduled to the same Availability Zone as the `PipelineRun` so there is no Availability Zone conflict.

+Binding multiple` PersistentVolumeClaim` based workspaces to a standalone `TaskRuns` or `PipelineTaskRuns` in other Affinity Assistant modes are **NOT** allowed due to the Availability Zone conflict described above.

 ### Access Modes